saboyle/python-nats-pipeline-exploration/README.md

 ## Notes
 1. NATS.io provides limited delivery guarantees (at most once).
 2. Durability requirements may necessitate evaluation of alternatives depending on the use-case.
+3. There is an open issue re the resolution of asyncio wrt time [https://bugs.python.org/issue31539] this manifests as some of the analysis showing stages taking less than their defined minimum durations.